How Is Ph Meter Calibrated

 Understanding the Science Behind Calibration

 The calibration process addresses the inherent limitations of the glass electrode.
 The electrode's response is based on the Nernst equation, which relates the electrode potential to the hydrogen ion concentration.
-However, several factors can affect the electrode's response, including:
+Even so, several factors can affect the electrode's response, including:

 • Asymmetry Potential: Even a new electrode displays a small voltage even when immersed in a solution of the same pH.
 Calibration corrects for this.